mGalarnyk/Python_Tutorials/Scrapy/README.md

 conda install scrapy
 ```

 3. Make sure you have Google chrome or Firefox.
 In this tutorial I am using Google Chrome.
-If you dont have google chrome want to install it, you can install it here using this [link](https://support.google.com/chrome/answer/95346?co=GENIE.Platform%3DDesktop&hl=en).
+If you dont have google chrome and want to install it, you can either google it or install it here using this [link](https://support.google.com/chrome/answer/95346?co=GENIE.Platform%3DDesktop&hl=en).

 4. Open a terminal (mac/linux) or command line (windows).
 Navigate to a desired folder (see the image below if you need help) and type